arthurbrunborg/InkassoMatcher/README.md

 If Python is installed it should return the Python version installed like this: 'Python 3.10.6'.
 Otherwise you can install Python from https://www.python.org/downloads/.

 ### Python Libraries Required
-Additionally you will need some Python libraries that are not preinstalled.
+Additionally you will need these Python libraries which are not installed by default:
 - requests
 - pandas
 - tkinter
 - pathlib
 - datetime

-These can be installed by pasting the following in the Command Prompt (opened through search by clicking Windows-key and typing 'cmd'.
+They can be installed by writing the following in the Command Prompt (opened through search by clicking Windows-key and typing 'cmd'.

 ```
 pip install requests pandas tk pathlib datetime